$AI3 Rewards & Fees

 Introduction

-$AI3 (formerly SSC/ATC) is the native token used for transactions and staking on the Autonomys Network ($tAI3 on our Taurus testnet).
+$AI3 (formerly SSC/ATC) is the native token used for rewards, fees, transactions, and staking on the Autonomys Network ($tAI3 on our Taurus testnet).

 Rewards & fees